 Parent Child Program

 The youngest members of our school community will find a warm welcome in our Parent Child program.
-Young children from three months up to four years old attend a weekly session with their parent or caregiver.
+Young children from one to four years old attend a weekly session with their parent or caregiver.